 Edward Wormley: Famous for exacting designs with minimal line.
 His expression of the line included layered curvilinear elements with a slightly round bullnose edge.
-His work could be found in many mid-class homes.
+His work is found in many mid-class homes.

-Eero Saarinen: Most noted for taking traditional neoclassic styles and adapting them to a clean futuristic statement.
-His looks where consider high style and most well know for cantilever edges that seem to flow into one another.
+Eero Saarinen: Transformed traditional neoclassic styles and adapted them to a clean futuristic statement.
+His looks are high style and most well know for cantilever edges that seem to flow into one another.

 Isamu Noguchi: Greatly inspired by traditional Japanese art.
-He was celebrated for simple soft biomorphic shapes with minimal ornamentation.
-His work was collected by the most affluent and culturally aware.
+Used simple soft biomorphic shapes with minimal ornamentation.
+Collectors of his work were the most affluent and culturally aware.

-Alexander Girard: His minimalistic textiles reference Danish and Japanese folk art.
-Girard’s work married ornamentation and simplistic lines.
-His work evoked images of family life.
+Alexander Girard: His minimalist textiles reference Danish and Japanese folk art.
+Girard’s work marries ornamentation and simplistic lines ane evokes images of family life.

-If your website design targets blue-collar homeowners consider mid-century fonts commonly used in the advertising section of the Sunday newspaper during the 1950s.
+If your website design targets blue-collar homeowners, consider mid-century fonts from the advertising section of the Sunday newspaper during the 1950s.
 These fonts most commonly reference the styles of Edward Wormely and Harry Bertoia.

-However, if you are targeting the top 10% income earners reference fonts used in Herman Miller advertisements may be more appropriate include font sets reflecting the sensibilities of Eero Saarinen and Isamu Noguchi.
+However, if you are targeting the top 10% income earners, reference fonts from Herman Miller advertisements, which may be more appropriate, or font sets reflecting the sensibilities of Eero Saarinen and Isamu Noguchi.

-If your website design is meant to appeal to women remodeling their kitchen consider fonts that referencing the style of Girard.
+If your website design should appeal to women remodeling their kitchen, consider fonts that reference the style of Girard.

-Once you have decided on your font sets then think about kerning, tracking and leading as it relates to device and readability.
-Many fonts seem to choose themselves when viewed on a mobile phone.
+Once you have decided on your font sets then think about kerning, tracking, and leading as it relates to device and readability.
+Many fonts seem to choose themselves when viewed on a mobile device.

 If selecting a mid-century font still feels overwhelming, it may be time to call an expert.
 Our web designers know most mid-century fonts by name and can assist you with the style that best fits your website.
-Our web designers are intimately familiar with many web font services ranging from Google Fonts to Adobe.
-They also have access to higher priced font kits that may contain less well-known fonts likely to make a unique statement.
+Our web designers are very familiar with many web font from Google Fonts to Adobe.
+They also have access to more custom font kits that may contain less well-known fonts likely to make a unique statement.